 The program currently only starts in the summer semester.
 Courses start mid-April.

 What is the deadline for applications?

-The deadline for your application is January 15th.
-No application received after this date can enter the selection process.
+The deadline for your application in 2024 is January 15th.
+Applications received after this date cannot be considered in the selection process.

 What is the language of instruction?